 The Act III Polonaise

-Onegin suddenly realizes he is in love with Tatyana and decides to write to her and arrange a private meeting.
-Oh how the tables have turned…
+Onegin suddenly realises he is in love with Tatyana and decides to write to her and arrange a private meeting.
+Oh, how the tables have turned!

-This moves Tatyana greatly but she asks him to leave.
-Onegin begs but Tatyana explains that though she still loves him, it is impossible and her loyalty must lie with Gremin.
+This moves Tatyana greatly, but she asks him to leave.
+Onegin begs, but Tatyana explains that it is impossible though she still loves him; her loyalty must lie with Gremin.
 She departs tearfully.
 Onegin is left alone.

-He quickly fell head over heels for the tale however and swiftly set to work creating a scenario with Konstantin Shilovsky, the co-librettist.
-This everyday story was a novelty in the world of opera but Tchaikovsky wrote to his brother, Modest, in May 1877, “How glad I am to be rid of Egyptian princesses, pharaohs, poisonings, and stilted effects of all kinds.
+He quickly fell head over heels for the tale and swiftly set to work creating a scenario with Konstantin Shilovsky, the co-librettist.
+This everyday story was a novelty in the world of opera, but Tchaikovsky wrote to his brother, Modest, in May 1877, “How glad I am to be rid of Egyptian princesses, pharaohs, poisonings, and stilted effects of all kinds.
 What a mine of poetry there is in Onegin”.
-The opera would come together over the next two years but despite Tchaikovsky’s strong drive, all was not plain sailing.
+The opera would come together over the next two years, but all was not plain sailing despite Tchaikovsky’s strong drive.

 After several years of tinkering by Tchaikovsky, particularly in regards to the final scene, Onegin received its professional debut at the Bolshoi Theatre in January 1881.
 Initial reactions were mixed; many struggled with the very concept of Pushkin’s poetry being manipulated despite the supreme quality of the music.
-Internationally the opera was performed sporadically, Gustave Mahler conducted the German premiere in 1892, and it reached England the same year though it would take till 1920 for it to first reach the USA.
+Internationally the opera was performed sporadically, Gustave Mahler conducted the German premiere in 1892.
+It reached England the same year.
+However, it would take till 1920 for it to first reach the USA.

-John Cranko made a narrative ballet entitled “Onegin” which closely tracks the episodes of Tchaikovsky’s opera (as opposed to an adaptation from the original text).
-The score for this ballet is also entirely made up on Tchaikovsky music but interestingly uses nothing from Eugene Onegin.
-The arranged score, by Kurt-Heinz Stolze, mixes and matches from all over Tchaikovsky’s oeuvre including from his much less well known opera Cherevichki (sometimes called The Tsarina’s Slippers).
+John Cranko made a narrative ballet entitled “Onegin”, which closely tracks the episodes of Tchaikovsky’s opera (as opposed to an adaptation from the original text).
+The score for this ballet is also entirely made up of Tchaikovsky music but interestingly uses nothing from Eugene Onegin.
+The arranged score, by Kurt-Heinz Stolze, mixes and matches from all over Tchaikovsky’s oeuvre, including from his much less well-known opera Cherevichki (sometimes called The Tsarina’s Slippers).

 Though many considered Tchaikovsky’s attempt at turning Pushkin’s “Onegin” into an opera foolish (the plot didn’t fit with the conventions of 19th Century opera), Pushkin’s works have formed the basis for more than a dozen significant operatic works.
 Tchaikovsky himself returned with Mazeppa and The Queen of Spades while we also have Boris Godunov by Modest Mussorgsky, Ruslan and Lyudmila by Mikhail Glinka and The Golden Cockerel by Nikolai Rimsky-Korsakov.

-These dueling practices may seem insane, but Pushkin himself was more than a little fond of duelling.
-He was involved in nearly 30 throughout his life and was eventually done in by a bullet to the spleen during a duel with Georges d’Anthès.
+These duelling practices may seem insane, but Pushkin himself was more than a bit fond of duelling.
+He was involved in nearly 30 throughout his life, eventually done in by a bullet to the spleen during a duel with Georges d’Anthès.

 How to end Onegin proved one of the trickiest elements for Tchaikovsky.
-Not long before the completion of the opera, Tatyana still fell into the arms of Onegin only to be reminded of her fealty by the entrance of Gremin.
-As you might imagine many were not so impressed to see their heroine still succumbing and Tchaikovsky was encouraged to shift the tone towards Tatyana resolving her situation without help.
+Not long before the opera's completion, Tatyana still fell into the arms of Onegin only to be reminded of her fealty by the entrance of Gremin.
+As you might imagine, many were not so impressed to see their heroine still succumbing, and Tchaikovsky was encouraged to shift the tone towards Tatyana resolving her situation without help.